mphothanachai/Workshop-data-engineer/README.md

 df.to_csv(transaction_path, index=False)
 print(f"Output to {transaction_path}")
 ```
- 11. Create the second function named 'get_conversion_rate.'
-This function will pull data from a REST API using the 'requests' library, convert it to a JSON format, and then transform it into a pandas DataFrame for easy data cleaning.
+ 11. Create the second function named `get_conversion_rate` .
+This function will pull data from a REST API using the `requests` library, convert it to a `JSON format`, and then transform it into a pandas `DataFrame` for easy data cleaning.
 Next, change the index, which is currently based on dates, to a new column named 'date,' and finally save the DataFrame as a CSV file.
   ```
 def  get_conversion_rate(conversion_rate_path):
 r = requests.get(CONVERSION_RATE_URL)